Security Data Works

 The "open" vendor your team likes is an acquisition target.

 Databricks-Tabular is not isolated.
-The same year saw a sequence of acquisitions in the security data pipeline space that quietly compressed the field of vendor-neutral options:
+The same year saw a sequence of acquisitions in the security data pipeline space that compressed the field of vendor-neutral options:

 What this means in procurement